Otaniemi: Transport

 The Aalto University metro station in January 2019.

 The Ring I beltway goes past Otaniemi, and the area is located at its end near the Länsiväylä highway.
 The most direct car connection from the Helsinki city centre to Otaniemi goes via Länsiväylä and the western end of Ring I. Additionally, the street Kuusisaarentie leads from Munkkiniemi in Helsinki to Otaniemi via a chain of islands.

-Many Espoo internal bus lines have their terminus stops at Teekkarikylä in Otaniemi, and many regional bus lines also travel past the area.

 Otaniemi has been connected to the Helsinki Metro since 2017.
 The Aalto University metro station of the Länsimetro line is located in Otaniemi to the southwest of the main building of the university.

 In October 2023, the Raide-Jokeri light rail line (Line 15) opened, connecting Otaniemi directly to both Keilaniemi in Espoo and Itäkeskus in Helsinki, with three stops within Otaniemi.
 This new light rail line, which replaced the previously busiest bus route in the Helsinki region, has significantly enhanced public transportation accessibility in the area and provides efficient cross-town links for local residents, students, and commuters.